Eralde/rci-tools/docs/RCI_API.md

 #### 3.2.2 The `show sc` prefix

-`show sc` is an abbreviation for `show startup-config`.
-This prefix is a "cached version" of the `show rc` prefix, which means it works faster on average.
-Data returned by requests wrapped into the `show sc` "wrapper" relies on the **startup-config** file, so the internal representation of the relevant part of the device configuration is only created once every time that file changes.
+`show sc` stands for `show startup-config`.
+This prefix is a cached version of the `show rc` prefix, so requests to `show sc` are generally faster.
+Data returned by requests wrapped in `show sc` is based on the **startup-config** file.
+The internal representation (cache) of the requested part of the configuration is recreated only when that file changes.

 > [!TIP]
-> The fact that the `show sc` data is cached can lead to some issues,
+> Since `show sc` data is cached when the device configuration is saved,
-> so it is recommended to always call the `system configuration save`
-> command after the device configuration was changed.
+> it is recommended to run the `system configuration save` command after any configuration change.
-> This will flush the `show sc` cache and ensure that the next request
-> will return the up-to-date data.

 <details>
 <summary>Example request (POST)</summary>